 Additionally, European Heritage Volunteers offers sometimes projects about “Traditional Clay Techniques”.
 These projects are organised only every second year and focus or on traditional construction techniques using clay materials or on traditional clay plastering techniques.

-In the frame of the project in two regions of the Upper Middle Rhine Valley damaged parts of the historical dry stone walls were restored and additional knowledge about this traditional technique was provided to the participants.
+Under the professional guidance of experienced masons in two regions of the Upper Middle Rhine Valley damaged parts of the historical dry stone walls will be restored and additional knowledge about this traditional technique will be provided to the participants.

 The project will take place from August, 27th, to September, 9th, 2017.